 Best time: Schedule your Papagayo Marina fishing trip during the prime month of June.

 Head over to Tortuguero in the Caribbean to experience the best fishing in Costa Rica.

 While coming to this part of Costa Rica proves to be more challenging than the other marinas, the place promises the ultimate sportfishing trip you can imagine.

-Costa Rica Caribbean fishing in Tortuguero gives you a chance to catch massive tarpons and plenty of snooks.
+Costa Rica Caribbean fishing in Tortuguero allows you to catch massive tarpons and plenty of snooks.

-Aside from that, the place is a well-loved habitat of all the four sea turtle species that can be found in Costa Rica.
+Aside from that, the place is a well-loved habitat for all the four sea turtle species in Costa Rica.

-Schedule your Tortuguero fishing trip during the months of February to May, September and October.
+Best time: Schedule your Tortuguero fishing trip from February to May, September, and October.

 6. Osa Peninsula, Golfito Marina

 Fancy going on a Costa Rica fishing honeymoon?